Date of Degree

 Copyright 2013 Colleen M. Kummet

 Kummet, Colleen.
 "Statistical modeling to improve the detection of glaucoma progression."
-PhD diss., University of Iowa, 2013.
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2013.